MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

         > In a real-world scenario, the schema could be updated as the database schema changes and only include tables and fields that users are allowed to query using natural language processing.

     - A rule is defined to convert any string values to a parameterized query value to avoid SQL injection attacks.
+    - A rule is defined to always return a JSON object (and nothing else) with the SQL query and the parameter values in it.
     - An example is given for the type of JSON object to return.

 1. The `getSQL()` function sends the system and user prompts to a function named `callOpenAI()` which is also located in the *server/openAI.ts* file.
 The `callOpenAI()` function determines if the Azure OpenAI service or OpenAI service should be called by checking environment variables.
 If a key, endpoint, and model are available in the environment variables then Azure OpenAI is called, otherwise OpenAI is called.